dfrunza/ashp4c/README.md

 ## Tests

-'run_tests.sh' will run 'ashp4c' on a series of test P4 programs located in the 'testdata' folder:
+Compile a series of P4 programs and report PASS/FAIL status:

 ```$ ./run_tests.sh```